sowers-io/bosca-ts/README.md

 Roadmap:

-* Convert C# prototype to Go (there have been a few prototypes: Java and a smaller one in Node)
+* Stabilize Service Interfaces
+* Build Administration Interfaces
-* Stabilize Kubernetes environment
+* Stabilize Kubernetes Environment
 * ...

 This system leverages a monorepo containing all the components for Bosca.
 However, the build pipeline will deploy